openshift/kubernetes/REBASE.openshift.md

 most.
 Re-picking carries should not result in conflicts since the base of the rebase branch will be the same as before.
 The only potential sources of conflict will be the newly added commits.

+## Blocking the merge queue

+Close to merging a rebase it is good practice to block any merges to openshift/kubernetes fork.
+To do that follow these steps:

+1. Open new issues in openshift/kubernetes
+2. Use `Master Branch Frozen For Kubernetes Merging | branch:master` as issue title
+3. Add `tide/merge-blocker` label to issues (you might need group lead for this)
+4. All PR's  (including the rebase) are now forbidden to merge to master branch
+5. Before landing the rebase PR, close this issue